Sympathy Gifts for Funerals/Death of a Loved One (Instead of Flowers)

 Flowers are indeed beautiful, but living flowers are even more appropriate.
 We received a beautiful wax-dipped amaryllis bulb.
 This was a fantastic gift.
 We were able to plant it in my dad's honor months after his passing when we were ready.
 Living, potted plants also make for great house decoration and do not require cleanup.

-3. Massage or Spa Certificate
+3. A Massage Gift Card or Spa Certificate

 This is quite a lush gift but it is MOST kind.
 Grieving takes a toll on the body in so many ways.
 Nothing helps to relieve stress more than human touch and massage.
 We store our emotions and tension in our necks, our jaws, our back, and our abdomen.
 Gifting a massage certificate is an amazingly kind gesture.